ahmad-n0521/odin-recipes/README.md

+# Odin Project: Recipes

-This project is a simple HTML website featuring recipes of food and drinks I like.
+This project is a simple HTML website featuring recipes of food I like.

 Upon completion of this project, I've demonstrated that I learned how to:
 - Create a simple HTML website